-An excise tax is levied on the sale or possession for sale in this State, by a distributor, of all cigarettes at the rate of two and one-half mills (.0025) per individual cigarette.
+An excise tax is levied on the sale or possession for sale in this State, by a distributor, of all cigarettes at the rate of two and one-half mills (.0025) per individual cigarette (five cents per pack of twenty).
+For cigarettes sold on or after September 1, 2005 but before July 1, 2006, the tax rate is one and one-half cents per individual cigarette (thirty cents per pack of twenty).
+For cigarettes sold on or after July 1, 2006, the tax rate is one and one-half cents per individual cigarette (thirty cents per pack of twenty).
+For cigarettes sold on or after July 1, 2006, the tax rate is one and three-fourths cents per individual cigarette (thirty-five cents per pack of twenty).
 Distributors are responsible for the tax on all packages of cigarettes received by them and should consider the desirability of insuring their cigarette inventories against loss by theft or otherwise, since distributors are liable for the tax upon any non-tax-paid cigarettes which are stolen or otherwise unaccounted for.